BEP 273 – English Collocations for Discussing Business Strategy (2)

-Welcome back to Business English Pod for today’s lesson on successfully completing a strategic negotiation.
+Welcome back to Business English Pod for today’s lesson on business English collocations for talking about strategy.

 Listening Questions